cmazakas/liburing/liburing-rs/docs/io_uring_prep_accept.md

-Prepare an accept request.
+Prepare an accept request

 # DESCRIPTION

-The [io_uring_prep_accept] function and its three variants prepare an accept request similar to [accept4](https://man7.org/linux/man-pages/man2/accept.2.html).
+The [io_uring_prep_accept] function and its three variants prepare an accept request similar to [accept4](https://man7.org/linux/man-pages/man2/accept4.2.html).
 The submission queue entry *sqe* is setup to use the file descriptor *sockfd* to start accepting a connection request described by the socket address at *addr* and of structure length *addrlen* and using modifier flags in *flags*.